-This section is a repository of articles, and links designed to address the Science and Technology of today, as well as looking forward to what the technology of the future might do for us.
+This section presents articles and links designed to address Science and technology in our daily lives, as well as looking forward to the technology of the future.

-Over the years it became clear to me that some people from my generation were absent from school the day they taught science.
-That was probably the only day that I actually payed attention, so I might be able to shed some light on the rapidly unfolding technology.
-It is happening at a pace that challenges all of us to keep pace.
-It is my goal to present what I believe are the significant advancements in science, and technology.
-I will focus on technology ranging from computer based technology, to the quest for the stars, and even some simple, but often overlooked advancements.
+Technology is now changing at a rate that challenges all of us to keep pace.
+My goal here to present what I feel are significant advancements in science, and technology.
+I will focus on technology ranging from computer-based advances, to the quest for the stars, and the simple, but often overlooked advancements as well.

-Today, it is understood that we will eventually go to the stars.
-From my perspective, we are behind with that lofty goal.
-My personal concern is that I won’t live to see it happen.
-Of course, before we go dashing across the galaxy, we must first get to Mars, and maybe even revisit the moon.
-Those are both ambitious goals, but very necessary for human kind.
-According to the people working toward that end, trips to Mars could happen within the next 10 years.
-Trips to the moon will likely happen even sooner.
-I want to see it happen in my lifetime, but if I don’t live to see it, I will still follow the milestones as they occur.
-There are also scientific advancements that are much more earth-centric, and I will address them as well.
+It is the goal of humanity to travel go to the stars.
+That day is clearly far off, but in my opinion, we could be further along with that lofty goal.
+Of course, before we go dashing across the galaxy, we must first get to Mars, and no doubt even revisit the moon.
+Those are both ambitious goals, but quite necessary for humankind to establish itself in space.
+According to the people working toward that end, trips to Mars will likely happen within the next five to ten years; Trips to the moon could happen even sooner.
+I want to see it happen in my lifetime, but even if I don’t live to see it, I will still follow the milestones as they occur.
+Other scientific advancements are more earth-centric, and I will address them as well.